c9s/ts-webpack-starter/README.md

 ts-webpack
 ===========================

-It's time consuming to combine all components together and make things work well.
+It's always time consuming to combine all components together and make things work well.

-This project template helps you create a whole new project that comes with pre-installed typescript, webpack, babel settings together.
-Therefore, you can just code from `entry.ts` without worring anything about babel settings, webpack settings...
+This project template helps you create a whole new project with out-of-the-box features including typescript, webpack, babel settings and so on...

+Just clone this repository to your disk, you can start coding from the `entry.ts` without worring anything about config files.

-## Installation
+## Install Tools

     sudo npm install typescript -g
     sudo npm install typings -g
     sudo npm install webpack -g
     sudo npm install webpack-dev-server -g

+## Build

+Install the dependencies

     sudo npm link typescript
     npm install
     typings install

-## Build

 Run webpack to build the files